publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch46/m__us_usc_t50_s3505.md

  __Implementation of Compensation Reform Plan__

     [Pub.
-L. 108–177, title IV, § 405(c)][/us/pl/108/177/s405/c], Dec.
+L. 108–177, title IV][/us/pl/108/177/tIV], § 405(c), Dec.
 13, 2003, [117 Stat.
 2633][/us/stat/117/2633], required the Director of Central Intelligence to submit to the congressional intelligence committees a report on the compensation of Central Intelligence Agency employees participating in the pilot project under [section 402(b) of Pub.
 L. 107–306][/us/pl/107/306/s402/b], formerly set out below.

     [Pub.
-L. 107–306, title IV, § 402][/us/pl/107/306/s402], Nov.
+L. 107–306, title IV][/us/pl/107/306/tIV], § 402, Nov.
 27, 2002, [116 Stat.
 2403][/us/stat/116/2403], as amended by [Pub.
-L. 108–177, title IV, § 405(a)][/us/pl/108/177/s405/a], Dec.
+L. 108–177, title IV][/us/pl/108/177/tIV], § 405(a), Dec.
 13, 2003, [117 Stat.
 2632][/us/stat/117/2632], delayed implementation of a compensation reform plan for Central Intelligence Agency employees, required the Director of Central Intelligence to conduct a pilot project to test the efficacy and fairness of the plan and to submit a report on the project to the congressional intelligence committees, and expressed the sense of Congress that the Director of the National Security Agency should delay implementation of a compensation reform plan for National Security Agency employees and that an employee performance evaluation mechanism should be phased in before implementation of any new compensation plan at either Agency.

  __Clarification of Terms Applied to Furniture, Household Goods, and Personal Effects in 1960 Amendment__

 [Pub.
-L. 86–707, title III, § 301(d)][/us/pl/86/707/s301/d], Sept.
+L. 86–707, title III][/us/pl/86/707/tIII], § 301(d), Sept.
 6, 1960, [74 Stat.
 796][/us/stat/74/796], provided that:

 > “The term ‘furniture and household and personal effects’, as used in the amendments made by this part to the Foreign Service Act of 1946, as amended \[amending [section 1136 of Title 22][/us/usc/t22/s1136], Foreign Relations and Intercourse\], and the Central Intelligence Agency Act of 1949, as amended \[amending this section\], and the term ‘household goods and personal effects’, as used in the amendments made by this part to the Administrative Expenses Act of 1946, as amended \[amending section 73b–1 of former Title 5, Executive Departments and Government Officers and Employees\], mean such personal property of an employee and the dependents of such employee as the Secretary of State and the Director of Central Intelligence, as the case may be, with respect to the term ‘furniture and household and personal effects’, and the President, with respect to the term ‘household goods and personal effects’, shall by regulation authorize to be transported or stored under the amendments made by this part to such Acts (including, in emergencies, motor vehicles authorized to be shipped at Government expense).
 Such motor vehicle shall be excluded from the weight and volume limitations prescribed by the laws set forth in this part.”

     \[Reference to the Director of Central Intelligence or the Director of the Central Intelligence Agency in the Director’s capacity as the head of the intelligence community deemed to be a reference to the Director of National Intelligence.
 Reference to the Director of Central Intelligence or the Director of the Central Intelligence Agency in the Director’s capacity as the head of the Central Intelligence Agency deemed to be a reference to the Director of the Central Intelligence Agency.
 See section 1081(a), (b) of [Pub.
 L. 108–458][/us/pl/108/458], set out as a note under [section 3001 of this title][/us/usc/t50/s3001].\]

     [Pub.
-L. 86–707, title III, § 301(d)][/us/pl/86/707/s301/d], Sept.
+L. 86–707, title III][/us/pl/86/707/tIII], § 301(d), Sept.
 6, 1960, [74 Stat.
 796][/us/stat/74/796], was repealed by [Pub.
-L. 89–554, § 8(a)][/us/pl/89/554/s8/a], Sept.
+L. 89–554][/us/pl/89/554], § 8(a), Sept.
 6, 1966, [80 Stat.
 661][/us/stat/80/661], insofar as it is applicable to the Administrative Expenses Act of 1946, as amended.

  __Executive Order No. 10100__